Market Overview: Crude Oil Futures

-- Traders will see if the bulls can get a strong follow-through bull bar or will the market trade slightly higher but close with a long tail or with a bear body.
+- Traders will see if the bulls can get another consecutive bull bar or will the market trade slightly higher but stall near the September 28 high area and reverse lower.

 - The bear trend lines becoming progressively less steep also indicates a loss of momentum for the bears.